olincollege/point-of-no-return/README.md

 `$ pip install pygame pygame-menu`

-For testing purposes, we also used [Pynput](https://pynput.readthedocs.io/en/latest/) to control the keyboard.
-To use the test folders, run the following command:

-`$ pip install pynput`

 ## Included Files
 `/src`: Contains all source code files for the game (`.py`)
 * `sprites.py`: All sprite classes for the game, including basic `GameSprite`, and subclasses `MovingSprite` and `AttackingSprite`. `Player`, `Demon` and `Obstacle` are all subclasses of one of the three larger sprite classes.